-Project 98-2 is a project that will fund a transitional living center for Colorado West Mental Health patients.
-This project is a new activity that will provide transitional housing and social support to young adults between 18 and 21 year olds with mental health issues.
-The facilities are located at 738, 810, 814, and 818 5th Street and 502 Hill Avenue.
+Project 98-2 Transitional Living Center for Colorado West Mental Health patients.
+This project, a new activity will provide transitional housing and social support to young adults between 18 and 21 year olds with mental health issues.
+The facilities are located at 738, 810, 814, and 818

+5th Street and 502 Hill Avenue.

-Project 98-3 will help fund the Salvation Army Hope House shelter (transitional housing) for women and children.
+Project 98-3 The Salvation Army Hope House shelter (transitional housing) for women and children.
 The Hope House Shelter located at 915 Grand Avenue serves hundreds of women and children each year.

-Project 98-4 will fund \$200,000 towards the rehabilitation of four group homes owned and operated by Mesa Development Services for their clients.
+Project 98-4 Rehabilitation of four group homes owned and operated by Mesa Development Services for their clients.
 The homes are located at 181 Elm Avenue, 2859 Elm Circle, 1260 Glenwood Avenue, and 1825 Orchard Avenue.

-Project 98-5 is a project that will add sidewalk and drainage improvements to the south side of Elm Avenue between 15th Street and 28 Road.
-Total project cost is \$157,869.
+Project 98-5 Sidewalk and drainage improvements to the south side of Elm Avenue between 15th Street and 28 Road.
+Total project cost is \$151,855.